LanderVT/Thermal_regime/README.md

 # Thermal regime
 Datasets used to model and obtain the thermal regime of the Grigoriev ice cap and the Sary-Tor glacier.

+Content of this repository:

-In this repository, the climatic data of the Kumtor-Tien Shan meteorological stations can be found:
+1) The climatic data of the Kumtor-Tien Shan meteorological stations:

 * Kumtor-Tien Shan (3659 m)
 * Data is provided in timesteps of 3-hours.